 Individuals or business can support work in either area through our CPES fund.
 This will support applications from farmers who are interested in making improvements via the listed actions, which WRT will manage through the brokering process.

-The CPES pilots run until September 2020.
+The CPES pilots will run to April 2021.
 Farmers and landowners in the river Lyd and the river Gara areas can register their interest and apply from autumn 2019.

 To evaluate interest holistically and to understand where targeted interventions will have the maximum benefit, WRT is working in partnership to refine the NatureBid online tool, which will be supported by existing data and local knowledge.
 By working with landowners to understand their own aims or ideas, this allows for a wider understanding of the catchment and opens opportunities to optimise roll out of the scheme across the broadest possible area.